jidongbsu/cs452-device-driver/README.md

 Remember *current* in Linux kernel has a special meaning, it represents the current running process, and therefore you do not need to define/declare it.

+### string operation APIs

+You may need to use:

+- strlen();
+- strcat();
+- strncat();

+They are all available in kernel code - the Linux kernel re-implements them in the kernel space.
+You do not need to include any extra header files to use these functions.
+Use them in the kernel space the same way as you normally would in applications.

 ## Provided Helper Functions

 - NUM();